-Risk Management's response Our audit approach Significant accounting estimates Significant accounting estimates that are subject to management judgment in the following areas: Deferred revenue Post employment and post retirement benefits (pension and other); and Contingent liabilities (including provisions for legal claims, property and liability claims (covering both self-insured and insured liabilities).
+Risk Management's response Our audit approach Significant accounting estimates The preparation of the financial statements requires the use of significant accounting estimates that are subject to management judgment in the following areas: Deferred revenue Post employment and post retirement benefits (pension and other); and Contingent liabilities (including provisions for legal claims, property and liability claims (covering both self-insured and insured liabilities)).
 Management has processes and controls in place for formulating these estimates.
-Where applicable, management has engaged external experts to assist in the determination of significant accounting estimates.
-In particular, the TTC has contracted external specialists to assist with the valuation of post-employment and post-retirement benefits and certain other contingent liabilities (accident claims).
-Meet with non-financial management responsible for establishing provisions to understand the key assumptions and validate these estimates against our own expectations.
+Where applicable, management has engaged external specialists to assist in the determination of significant accounting estimates.
+In particular, management has contracted an external actuary to assist with the valuation of postemployment and post-retirement benefits and certain other contingent liabilities (accident claims).
+Meet with non-financial management and internal specialists responsible for establishing provisions to understand the key assumptions and validate these estimates against our own expectations.
 Test management's calculations, supporting data and assumptions used in these calculations.
-Utilize our internal experts (i.e. actuaries) to assess the appropriateness of assumptions used.
+Utilize our own internal experts (i.e. actuary) to assess the appropriateness of methodology and assumptions used.
 Assess the competency and objectivity of experts engaged by the TTC.
-We will send confirmations to TTC's external legal counsel to obtain third party evidence on the status of all outstanding legal proceedings up to the date of our audit report Management override of controls.
-Appropriate segregation of duties has been established in order to mitigate the risk of management override of controls.
-The TTC has policies and procedures in place to prevent and deter fraud including a code of conduct, an internal audit department and the review and approval of manual journal entries We will assess the control environment, ensure there is appropriate segregation of duties and access any manual controls established to mitigate this risk We will test significant and non- standard manual journal entries made during the year We will introduce an element of unpredictability into our audit through our sample selections.
+We will send confirmations to TTC's external legal counsel to obtain third party evidence on the status of all outstanding legal proceedings up to the date of our audit report.
+Management override of controls Appropriate segregation of duties has been established in order to mitigate the risk of management override of controls.
+The TTC has policies and procedures in place to prevent and deter fraud including a code of conduct, an internal audit department and the review and approval of manual journal entries.
+We will assess the control environment, ensure there is appropriate segregation of duties and access any manual controls established to mitigate this risk.
+We will test significant and nonstandard manual journal entries made during the year.
+We will introduce an element of unpredictability into our audit through our sample selections.